-Mental health - All staff will be made aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
+Mental health - All staff will be made aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect, exploitation or other potentially traumatic adverse childhood experience.
+Such experiences can impact on a child's mental health, behaviour, attendance and progress at school.
 In such cases, only appropriately trained professionals will attempt to make a diagnosis of a mental health problem.
 Our staff, however, are well placed to observe children day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one.
-Where staff have a mental health concern, they have been advised to speak to the DSL or a deputy immediately.
-Reference will be made to the DfE guidance 'Mental Health and Behaviour in Schools'.
-We have an identified senior mental health lead in the school.
+Where staff have a mental health concern, they have been advised to speak to the school's Mental Health lead, DSL or a deputy immediately.
+Reference will be made to the DfE guidance 'Mental Health and Behaviour in Schools' and guidance and principles contained in the PHE (now UKHSA) document 'Promoting children and young people's mental health and wellbeing'.
+We have an identified senior mental health lead in the school who is fully supported by the Senior Leadership Team.